Indica vs. Sativa: What’s the Difference Between Cannabis Types?

 at a shop, you may notice strains are commonly broken up into two distinct groups: indica and sativa.
 Most consumers have used these two cannabis types as a touchstone for predicting effects:

 - Indica strains are believed to be physically sedating, perfect for relaxing with a movie or as a nightcap before bed.

 - Sativas tend to provide more invigorating, uplifting cerebral effects that pair well with physical activity, social gatherings, and creative projects.

 This belief that indicas and sativas deliver distinct effects is so deeply rooted in mainstream cannabis culture that budtenders typically begin their strain recommendations by asking you which of these three types you prefer.

 However, data collected by cannabis researchers suggests these categories aren’t as prescriptive as one might hope—in other words, there’s little evidence to suggest that indicas and sativas exhibit a consistent pattern of chemical profiles that would make one inherently sedating and the other uplifting.
 We do know that indica and sativa cannabis strains look different and grow differently, but this distinction is primarily useful only to cannabis cultivators

 So how exactly did the words “indica” and “sativa” make it into the vernacular of cannabis consumers worldwide, and to what extent are they meaningful when choosing a strain?

-The Origin and Evolution of Indica/Sativa Terminology
+Indica and Sativa: Origin and Evolution of the Terms

 The words “indica” and “sativa” were introduced in the 18th century to describe different species of cannabis: Cannabis sativa and Cannabis indica.
 The term sativa, named by Carl Linneaus, described hemp plants